 Other Services

 No. Most utility providers have other utility services such as trash, water, sewer, recycling, etc. included in the customer’s monthly utility bill.
-Federal law only allows LIHEAP payment to be paid toward the eligible household’s heating/cooling energy source.
+Federal law only allows payment to be paid toward the eligible household’s heating/cooling energy source.
 The client is responsible to pay for other service charges.

 Propane